-This document presents the two main options identified so far for the Secretariat of the Bologna Follow-Up Group.
+This document presents the two main options identified so far for the organization of the Secretariat of the Bologna Follow-Up Group.
 The issue is getting more crucial since the number of members has increased regularly during the last 15 years.
-Changing the structure of the Secretariat for a new structure would change the global governance of the EHEA since it would change the actual relationships between members and Secretariat.
-If the BFUG members and the Ministers decide to shift to a new structure for the Secretariat, they will have to rethink the governance of the Bologna process between 2018 and 2020, so as to start with the new system in 2020.
+Changing the structure of the Secretariat for a new structure would change the global governance of the EHEA since it would change the actual relationships between members and the Secretariat.